deviateltd/silverstripe-advancedassets/README.md

 # SilverStripe Advanced Assets

-Provides a secure Files admin area in the CMS in parallel with the CMS' standard Files admin area.
+Provides an additional Files admin area in the CMS in parallel with the CMS' standard Files admin area.

 ## Features